Lasting sinus relief for chronic sinusitis sufferers with quick recovery

-Balloon Sinuplasty is a minimally invasive procedure that opens sinus passages with a sinus balloon, relieving pain and pressure and allowing normal nasal drainage.
+Balloon Sinuplasty is a minimally invasive procedure that opens sinus passages relieving pain and pressure and allowing normal nasal drainage.

 - Inflamed sinuses are gently inflated to expand the sinus pathways and restore drainage.

-- After five seconds, the sinus balloon is deflated and removed.
+- After five seconds, the balloon is deflated and removed.